 Windbreaker Jacket Care

-Windbreakers are fairly low-maintenance, but there’s a few steps you can take toward increasing the life of your jacket.
+Windbreakers are fairly low-maintenance, but there are a few steps you can take toward increasing the life of your jacket.
 First, we never recommend storing a jacket stuffed in its pocket.
 Like a sleeping bag, your windbreaker needs to breathe and should be hung alongside your other jackets when not in use.
-Second, it’s best to follow the manufacturer instructions for washing and drying, which usually entail machine washing with cold water and tumble drying (take note that your windbreaker will dry much more quickly than the rest of your laundry).
-It might seem counterintuitive, but a regular laundering is actually vital to maintaining the water-repellant finish.
+Second, it’s best to follow the manufacturer's instructions for washing and drying, which usually entail machine washing with cold water and tumble drying (take note that your windbreaker will dry much more quickly than the rest of your laundry).
+It might seem counterintuitive, but regular laundering is actually vital to maintaining the water-repellant finish.
 And if your DWR begins to lose its effectiveness, it’s fairly simple to reapply with a product like Nikwax’s TX.Direct.

 Sustainability

-In 2024, one of the primary ways we see manufacturers innovating is through the use of more sustainable materials.
+One of the primary ways we see manufacturers innovating is through the use of more sustainable materials.
 In terms of windbreaker jackets, this means recycled fabrics, more responsible production practices (including the elimination of some harmful "forever chemicals" from water repellent finishes), and an emphasis on the ethical treatment of workers.
-Many companies also utilize the bluesign system for sourcing materials responsibly.
+Many companies also utilize the Bluesign system for sourcing materials responsibly.
 Patagonia is a huge leader in this movement (their Houdini is built with 100%-recycled nylon with a PFC-free DWR), but windbreakers from brands like Cotopaxi and Black Diamond also feature impressive sustainability measures.
 And while we encourage you to shop responsibly, we’re also big advocates of lowering consumption by reusing old gear.
 Many brands offer repair programs and used marketplaces for their offerings, and gear consignment stores can be treasure troves for like-new items.

 Windbreaker Jackets (hiking in Patagonia Houdini, Arc'teryx Squamish, and Black Diamond Alpine Start)